Kevin Ceccon: GP2 Series

 In November 2010, Ceccon took part in four days of post–season GP2 Series testing, held at Yas Marina Circuit in Abu Dhabi, driving for Scuderia Coloni for the first two days, before switching to DPR for the final two days.

 It was announced in May 2011 that Ceccon would race in the Barcelona and Monaco rounds of the 2011 season for Scuderia Coloni, replacing fellow Italian Davide Rigon who was injured in the first round of the season in Istanbul.
 In doing so, he became the youngest ever GP2 Series driver, taking the record previously held by Spaniard Javier Villa by almost a year.
 After eight races, with a best finish of eleventh, he opted to concentrate on Auto GP, in which he was challenging for the series lead, and relinquished his seat to Luca Filippi.
 He finished 30th in the drivers' championship standings.

 Auto GP

 For the 2011 season, Ceccon graduated to the Auto GP championship, racing for Italian team Ombra Racing.
 He was eligible for the newly created Under 21 Trophy, which he won at the penultimate round of the season in Valencia.
 In doing so, he also secured a prize GP2 Series test.
 He currently leads the overall standings with one round of the series remaining, seven points ahead of DAMS driver Sergei Afanasiev.

 GP3 Series

 Ceccon moved to the GP3 Series for 2012, driving for Ocean Racing Technology.

+He returned to GP3 in 2014, replacing Christopher Höher at Jenzer Motorsport.
+Despite only competing in four rounds out of nine, he finished fifteenth in the standings.